-Another week of the Hyundai A League season is upon us and it continues with a bang as we see the nineteenth Sydney Derby between Sydney FC and Western Sydney Wanderers, one of the best sporting events on the Australian calendar.
+Another week of the Hyundai A League season is upon us and it continues with a bang as we see the twenty first Sydney Derby between Sydney FC and Western Sydney Wanderers, one of the best sporting events on the Australian calendar.

-FC have got bragging rights over the Wanderers having won the past three editions, including the FFA Cup Semi Final.
-This year both sides are excited about their chances, and you can enjoy the action when streaming the games online with a Free trial.
+FC have got bragging rights over the Wanderers having won the past four editions, including the FFA Cup Semi Final.
+This year both sides are excited about their chances, and you can enjoy the action when streaming the games live online.

 Sydney FC vs Wanderers Preview

-These two sides have played each other nineteen times, with Sydney FC winning ten of the matches against the four occasions the Wanderers have claimed a victory, with five draws between them.
-The last time the rivals met was in the FFA Cup Semi Final a few weeks ago, which saw FC win impressively 3-0.
+These two sides have played each other twenty times, with Sydney FC winning eleven of the matches against the four occasions the Wanderers have claimed a victory, and the other five games resulting in draws.
+The last time the rivals met was in the second round of the 2018/19 A-League Premiership season, in a match which FC won 2-0.